sofiemartins/HiRep/Doc/user_guide/input_file.md

 ```
 eva:make = false
 ```
-Set this to true to track eigenvalues for a selected number of standard operators at the end of the trajectories given the frequency of measurements.
+Set this to true to track eigenvalues for a selected number of standard operators at the end of the trajectories, given the frequency of measurements.

 ```
 eva:nevt = 5
 ```

 Search space dimension in searching for eigenvalues.
-This is limited by memory, because fields need to be allocated for this, so if the application runs out of memory, try to reduce this number.
+This is limited by memory because fields need to be allocated for this, so if the application runs out of memory, try to reduce this number.

 ```
 eva:nev = 1